grindjs/grindjs/docs/guides/stone.markdown

 </app-modal>
 ```

-This is effectively the same as doing (in fact, behind the scenes, it’s what Stone turns it into):
+This is effectively the same as doing the following (in fact, behind the scenes, it’s what Stone turns it into):

 ```stone
 @component('shared.app-modal', {